 What Are The Most Effective Core Exercises?

-In my opinion, the best core exercises train your core to do what it is INTENDED to do — stabilize your trunk as your limbs move away from your body (think planks and push-ups).
-Remember, your core is more than just your ab muscles.
-Core workouts should include functional training for your abs, back, hips, glutes, and pelvic floor.
+In my opinion, the best core exercises train your core to do what it is intended to do — stabilize your trunk as your limbs move away from your body (think planks and push-ups).
+That’s why I love functional core training, like this Standing Core with Weights, Weighted Ab Workout and Functional Core Workout.
+Functional core training targets your abs, back, hips, glutes, and pelvic floor.

 What Are The Benefits Of Pairing Cardio And Abs Together?